Uberspace/lab/source/guide_grav.rst

 Install admin panel
 -------------------

-You can optionally install the Grav admin panel.
+You can optionally install the Grav admin panel_.
 To do so we use the integrated Grav Package Manager (GPM).
 Navigate to your installation directory and install the admin plugin.
 The package manager will ask you to confirm the installation.

 .. code-block:: console